 Steaming and frothing milk is a fundamental skill every coffee barista must learn.
 It takes time to learn, and mistakes happen along the way.
-The steamed milk and milk foam are used to prepare flat whites, cafe lattes, cafe macchiato.
+The steamed milk and foam prepare flat whites, cafe lattes, and cafe macchiato.
 Let us learn the difference between wet and dry cappuccinos.

 Steamed and frothed milk

-It takes time in trial and error to learn to steam and frothing milk.
-Once you understand the logic in the components in milk, brewing becomes easy.
+It takes trial and error to learn to steam and froth milk.
+However, brewing becomes easy once you understand the logic of the milk components.
 Milk has three components that change to water vapor through the steam wand.

 The composition of milk

-Carbohydrates – carbohydrates in milk is called lactose and constitutes 5% of milk volume.
+Carbohydrates – carbohydrates in milk are called lactose and constitute 5% of milk volume.
 Lactose is made of glucose and galactose sugars combined.
 Frothing and steaming milk does not affect lactose.
 However, over-steaming milk leads to a Maillard reaction.
-Lactose reacts with protein molecules to form brown and burnt taste.
+As a result, lactose reacts with protein molecules to form a brown and burnt taste.

-The primary thing here is to understand how various components of milk react to heat.
-Ensure you achieve thick, smooth-steamed milk with foam.
-From there, you are going to make a variety of coffee beverages, including the wet and dry cappuccinos.
+The primary thing here is understanding how various milk components react to heat.
+So, first, ensure you achieve thick, smooth-steamed milk with foam.
+From there, you will make various coffee beverages, including wet and dry cappuccinos.

 Wet and dry cappuccinos

 Today, cappuccino is made of two shots of espresso.
 This bitter and robust blend of coffee is mixed with smooth, sweet-steamed foam milk that floats above it.
-Use two shots of espresso, the barista at the top with an equal amount of steamed milk and an equal amount of foam at the top.
+So use two espresso shots, the barista at the top with an equal amount of steamed milk and an equal amount of foam at the top.

 A wet cappuccino comprises more steamed milk and a thin layer of foam.
 Milk is the canvas for latte art with a preferred thicker layer of foam.

 Dry cappuccino uses less steamed milk and more foam.
 However, the amount of foam added to cappuccino does not affect the taste and enjoyment we get from it.
-The foam will give the creamy sensation in your mouth.
+The foam will give a creamy sensation in your mouth.
 The bursting of the bubbles triggers flavor through the sense of smell.
-You have a choice to make, enjoy the dry cappuccinos or the wet cappuccinos.
+You have a choice: enjoy the dry cappuccinos or the wet cappuccinos.

-Although ‘wet’ and ‘dry’ are where most people stop with their creation of Cappuccino, others like to push the limits of cappuccino milk ratios.
+Although ‘wet’ and ‘dry’ are where most people stop their creation of Cappuccino, others like pushing the limits of cappuccino milk ratios.

-- Bone Dry— Usually means you’re going to want zero steamed milk; just a big dollop of foam right on top.
-It’s going to be like a macchiato, but with a little bit more foam.
+- Bone Dry— This usually means you want zero steamed milk; just a big dollop of foam right on top.
+It will be like a macchiato, but with a little more foam.
 Super Wet — Usually means you want zero foam and all the vaporized milk.

-- Super Wet— Typically, you want zero foam, and all the milk that is steamed.
-This extra-liquid beverage begins to look more like a Cappuccino than a Flat White.
+- Super Wet— Typically, you want zero foam and all the milk that is steamed.
+This extra-liquid beverage looks more like a Cappuccino than a Flat White.